IDMEFv2/.github/profile/README.md

-# This wiki is not maintained anymore please visit : [https://www.idmefv2.org](https://www.idmefv2.org)
-# for recent information about the IDMEFv2 Task Force

-# IDMEfv2 Software is still available on this GitHub repositories: [https://github.com/orgs/IDMEFv2/repositories](https://github.com/orgs/IDMEFv2/repositories)

-## Welcome to the official Idmefv2 Standardisation Initiative Taskforce
+## Welcome to the official IDMEFv2 Standardisation Initiative Taskforce